Components

 * **Enabled**: Whether the component is enabled or not.

-### Managing Components from the Dashboard
+### Managing components from the dashboard

-Cachet also provides a simple way of updating your component statuses directly from the Dashboard homepage.
+Cachet also provides a simple way of updating your component statuses directly from the dashboard homepage.
 Here you can update the status quickly by clicking the appropriate status button rather than navigating through the "Components" page.

 <Frame caption="Update Component Statuses">